logzio/logz-docs/_source/user-guide/users/single-sign-on/azure_marketplace_liftr.md

 You'll create an Azure Active Directory (AD) Enterprise application and enable SSO to connect to Logz.io as a Marketplace/Liftr resource.

 ### Prerequisites:
-To get started you need the following subscriptions:
+To get started, you need the following subscriptions:
 * An Azure AD subscription.
 If you don't have a subscription, you can get a free account.
 * Logz.io - Azure AD Integration single sign-on (SSO) enabled subscription.